How To Get The Mass Percent

 Advancements in Analytical Techniques

 Modern analytical techniques have significantly improved the accuracy and efficiency of determining the composition of substances.
-Techniques such as gas chromatography-mass spectrometry (GC-MS), high-performance liquid chromatography (HPLC), and inductively coupled plasma mass spectrometry (ICP-MS) allow scientists to precisely measure the concentration of elements and compounds in complex matrices.
+Still, techniques such as gas chromatography-mass spectrometry (GC-MS), high-performance liquid chromatography (HPLC), and inductively coupled plasma mass spectrometry (ICP-MS) allow scientists to precisely measure the concentration of elements and compounds in complex matrices.
 These advancements have made it easier to determine mass percent with greater precision and in a wider range of applications.

 Environmental Monitoring